 Results:

 Gene expression of hsp70 showed that individuals within the three treatments were responding to the stresses differently (Figure 1).
 Even though only the relationship between the control and initial heat shock treatment was significantly different, there exists a large difference in the mean levels of expression between all of the treatments.
 The pre-heat stressed animals showed the highest level of expression, with a mean value of 106.
 Initial heat stressed animals had a mean expression level of 20, and mean expression in the control animals was 0.59.
-These results and p-values are repeated in Table 3.
+These results and p-values are provided in Table 3.

 Expression for the gene glutathione peroxidase showed different trends from hsp70 in that the initial heat stress and control treatments appeared to have no difference in expression (Figure 2).
 The mean expression for the control treatment was 0.57 and 0.6 for the initial heat stress treatment.
 The animals in the pre-heat stress treatment showed a mean expression level of nearly twice those previous, being 0.92 (Table 3).